International Student Enrollment

 Can I enter the U.S. as a tourist?

 Important!
 Do not enter the United States (U.S.) with a B-2 Visitor's Visa to begin your program of study!
 Wait for your Form I-20 or DS-2019, apply for the visa, and come into the U.S. on your F-1 or J-1 status.
 U.S. federal law prohibits visitors for business or pleasure (B-1/B-2) to engage in study.
 While you may qualify to apply for a change of status to F-1 if already inside the U.S, there is no guarantee that your application will be approved.
-International Student Affairs will not help with the change of status process for those who have a B-1/B-2 status.
+International Student Enrollment will not help with the change of status process for those who have a B-1/B-2 status.

 The Visa Waiver Program (VWP) enables nationals of participating countries to travel to the United States for tourism or business (visitor B visa purposes only) for stays of 90 days or less without obtaining a visa.
 While citizens of these countries are permitted to visit the U.S. without applying for a visa, visits to the U.S. are limited to 90 days.
 A change of status is not permitted for individuals admitted on the VWP.